h-shahzaib/Fluent-Source-Generator/README.md

 ## Example

-To demonstrate the library's usage, here's how you can generate C# code for a simple application:
+To demonstrate the library's usage, here's how you can generate C# code:

 ### **Generated Code**